DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - St. Andral's Feast.md

 <p><strong><em>Hail of Daggers.</em></strong> <em>Ranged Weapon Attack:</em> +7 to hit, 15 ft., one target. <em>Hit:</em> 9 (2d4 + 4) piercing damage.</p>
 <p><strong><em>Tanglefoot (1/day).</em></strong> Volenta hurls a bag of writhing, sticky black tar at a point on the ground within 30 feet.
 The bag bursts on impact, covering up to two creatures within 5 feet of one another with sticky tar and forcing each target to succeed on a DC 14 Strength saving throw or be restrained.
 A target can repeat the saving throw at the end of each of its turns, ending the effect on a success.</p>
 <p><strong><em>Thunderstone (1/day).</em></strong> Volenta hurls a crystalline shard at a creature, object, or surface within 30 feet.
 The shard shatters on impact with a blast of concussive energy.
 Each creature within 10 feet of the point of impact must succeed on a DC 14 Constitution saving throw or be knocked prone and pushed 10 feet away from that point.
 A creature that fails the save is also deafened until the start of Volenta’s next turn.</p>
-<p><strong><em>Alchemist's Firebomb (1/day).</em></strong> Volenta hurls a flask of concentrated alchemist's fire and hurls it at a point within 30 feet.
+<p><strong><em>Alchemist's Firebomb (1/day).</em></strong> Volenta hurls a flask of concentrated alchemist's fire at a point within 30 feet.
 The vial shatters on impact and detonates in a 10-foot radius.
 Any creature in that area must succeed on a DC 14 Dexterity saving throw or take 2d6 fire damage and be set ablaze.
 A creature set ablaze in this way takes 1d4 fire damage at the start of each of its turns, and can make an additional DC 14 Dexterity saving throw at the end of each of its turns to extinguish the flames.</p>
 </div>
 <br>
 <div class="statblock">